 Before you set off, take a few minutes to digest the wise words of Aoife Glass and what she learnt on her mini-touring adventure, cycling 150 miles from London to Lyme Regis.
 It’s essentially a guide on how NOT to plan a cycle tour!

 I have never been one to let little things like practical considerations get in the way of a good adventure.
-In many ways it’s a wonder I haven’t yet appeared on an episode of ‘Helicopter Heroes’ – although there is still time.
+In many ways, it’s a wonder I haven’t yet appeared on an episode of ‘Helicopter Heroes’ – although there is still time.

 Last year, I decided to cycle from London to Lyme Regis.
 Why?
 I hear you ask.
 Well, as a bit of a geology geek, I attend the annual Fossil Festival every May bank holiday weekend.
 This time, I thought – I wonder if I can cycle there?